La Triple Nelson: History

 The first integration of the band was composed by Christian Cary (voice and guitar), Fernando "Paco" Pintos (bass) and Ruben Ottonello (drums).
 Their first performances took place in Punta del Este in 1998.
 During the summer season they dedicated themselves to playing versions of songs in rock and blues.
 After this, they moved to Montevideo.

-In 2000 they won the contest "Probandas 2000", organized by Canál 10, with one of their first compositions: the song "Billete".
+In 2000 they won the contest "Probandas 2000", organized by Canal 10, with one of their first compositions: the song "Billete".

 In 2001, the band recorded their first album "Buceo", recorded with a few hours of studio work in Maldonado and released independently.

 In 2002 they made their first recitals abroad, when they toured Peru.
 Throughout that year, in addition to performing regularly live, they concentrated on the composition of part of the material that would later make up their second CD.

 At the beginning of 2003, Rubén Otonello left the band and Marcelo “Mape” Bossio joined to play drums.
 With this new integration, they traveled to Brazil for a 15-day tour, appearing in 19 shows.

-In 2004 the band's second album was released, "Follow better", recorded at the Ion Studios in Buenos Aires, Argentina, released by the Argentine label Barca.
+In 2004 the band's second album, "Follow better", recorded at the Ion Studios in Buenos Aires, Argentina, released by the Argentine label Barca.
 The album had the support of the National Music Fund (FONAM) and was distributed in Uruguay by Bizarro Records.
 The broadcast cut was "Sin tu angel" and the video for this song was filmed in July 2004, directed by Santiago Paiz.
 It was presented in August of the same year at the Sala Zitarrosa and obtained great approval from both the public and the press.
 As of the publication of this album, they began to appear in Buenos Aires.
 The album was nominated in 2005 at the Graffiti Awards for best album.

 The year 2005 was very important for the band from the point of view of popularity.
 He won the audience's Graffiti award for best artist.5 In addition, they performed recitals on more important stages, both individually, as a guest of international bands (Divididos, Memphis la Blusera) or in massive recitals (Pilsen Rock, Fiesta X).

 In 2006 they released their third album, by Bizarro Records, entitled "Tres".
 The album was presented at the Cine Plaza.

 In 2008, their first live album was released, "Un mucho de vivos", recorded a year earlier at the Movie Center Montevideo room.
 The album received two Graffiti Awards in 2009, for best live album and best blues album.